Leave of Absence & Readmission

 - After the Graduate School readmits you and issues a new Re-enrollment Reply, notify your international student advisor in the Davis IC of your intention to return and send your Re-enrollment Reply along with additional proof of funding, if necessary, using DocuPort.

-- For funding requirements for the Academic Year 2017/2018, please consult the Application for Visa Certificate (AVC) for new students.
+- For funding requirements, please consult the Application for Visa Certificate (AVC) for new students.
 Please Note: students returning from LOA are not required to complete the AVC form.

 - To receive your new I-20/DS-2019, you must make arrangements for express mail through eShipGlobal.
 Go to this link to create your profile and request service.
 You will receive two e-mails from eShip Global, one when you created the shipment and a second when your I-20/DS-2019 has been sent.